 The Alien Planet and escape:

 If you’ve not been tasked with taking down the alien ship and killing its driver, you’ll instead be abducted and taken to the alien’s planet where you’ll have to kill or be killed.
 Just like the Bank Raiding mode, you’ll be consistently attacked from all directions by anything that moves only this time it’s from a selection of other-worldly creatures rather than human rioters.
 It’s seriously not your day today!
-Your main objective here is to seek out and destroy three buildings which I presume are powering some sort of forcefield holding you on this planet?
+Your main objective here is to seek out and destroy three buildings that I presume are powering some sort of forcefield holding you on this planet?
 I say supposedly because once you destroy all three you’re taken to…

 The escape flight!
 This is one of the easiest segments in my opinion.
 You’re in a spaceship as you float around in space and shoot the oncoming alien ships.
 Here you just have to destroy a certain number of aliens in order to land back on Earth and proceed with another Bank Raiding segment.

 Visually, I really like the look of State of Anarchy.
-It has a hand drawn effect to the entire game like the developer just drew everything in biro on a piece of paper and scanned it in.
+It has a hand-drawn effect to the entire game like the developer just drew everything in biro on a piece of paper and scanned it in.
 Aesthetically, it reminds me a lot of Drawn to Death, the game which came out last year, which unfortunately is being shut down in March next year.
 It’s a very clean and clear game, as you can see from the images, which plays on being very simple in order to create lots of chaos on the screen with no knockback to performance.

 Audio-wise, this is another area I wasn’t too impressed with.
 Don’t get me wrong, the music kinda fits and makes you get all pumped up to go around slaughtering everyone, but it’s a short loop.
 I would say the track itself is around 20-30 seconds long in most instances before it loops back around on itself.
 The voices and screams are a nice touch though, even if I did hear a few ‘Doom’ creature noises in there when I took down the aliens.